 It’s not just the lower numbers of women in tech that poses a problem.
 Another issue?
 How they’re perceived.

-In a study of GitHub users, code written by women was accepted 78.6 percent of the time—4 percent more than code written by men.
-This trend, however, only worked when the coder’s gender was kept secret.
-So women were better coders — when their gender was left unknown.
+In a study of GitHub users, code written by women was accepted 78.6% of the time—4% more than code written by men.
+This trend, however, only worked when the programmer’s gender was kept secret.
+So women were better coders when their gender was left unknown.